camheff/AutoJack/README.md

 ### AFTER Cloning:

-Open a VS Code Integrated Terminal by selecting Terminal then New Terminal (On the Bar on the Top Left with File, Edit, etc.)
+Open a VS Code Integrated Terminal by selecting **Terminal** then **New Terminal** (On the Bar on the Top Left with File, Edit, etc.)

-Run the command: npm install
+Run the command: **npm install**

-If you get an error try running npm install a second time
+**If you get an error try running npm install a second time**

 This will install dependencies for the project so it can run.

-The project is now installed, you just need to configure Chrome so it can be accessed by this code.
+**The project is now installed, you just need to configure Chrome so it can be accessed by this code**.

 ### Setting up Chrome:
 Find or create a shortcut to your Google Chrome, then right click it, select "Properties", and add " --remote-debugging-port=9222" (without the quotes, with the space in front) to the end target field.

 So it should look like:

 "C:\Program Files\Google\Chrome\Application\chrome_dev.exe" --remote-debugging-port=9222

-You will probably need to either turn off your Firewall or add an exception for this Chrome in your firewall rules, otherwise it will probably block the remote debugger.
+You will probably need to either turn off your Firewall or add an exception for this Chrome in your firewall rules, otherwise it will **probably block the remote debugger**.

 To ensure this is working, launch the Chrome with this short cut, and open a command prompt (search command prompt in the Windows Start Menu) then run